The call for a fair, safe and healthy living environment for everyone.

 Rechtvaardig

-Watch back our Fellowship:
+Watch back our Fellowship

 See the introduction of our fifth DCFA Fellow Daphina Misiedjan.
 For the launch of this fifth Fellowship, Daphina has invited two inspirational guests, with whom she’ll discuss the importance of environmental justice and the power of the law: Nawal Mustafa and Rosalba Icaza.

-More about Daphina Misiedjan
+More about DCFA Fellow Daphina Misiedjan

 Dr. Daphina Misiedjan is an assistant-professor in human rights and the environment at International Institute of Social Studies (ISS), The Hague and 2020/2021 Fellow at The Netherlands Institute for Advanced Study in the Humanities and Social Sciences (NIAS).
 In addition, she is an expert within the UN Harmony with Nature program.
 She specialises in issues concerning human rights and environmental justice, specifically concerning Environmental Justice within the Kingdom of the Netherlands, Rights of Nature and Environmental Justice form local city and neighborhood perspectives.

-Watch back the Realising Environmental Justice:
+Watch back the Realising Environmental Justice

 Environmental Justice historically focused mostly the fair distribution of benefits and costs regarding environmental exploitation.
 Marginalised communities receive mostly the cost in the form of pollution while they contributed the least to environmental degradation.
 In the context of the Netherlands, environmental justice still requires elaboration and deepening.
 In these series, Daphina looks at the growing problem of air pollution and health disparities from the perspective of environmental justice.

-More about: Realising Environmental Justice
+More about Realising Environmental Justice

 With designers, researchers, artists, policymakers and activists we uncovered how we can (re)design cities, systems, spaces and human relationships to enable environmental justice for all.
 If you want to read more on these topics, here are some articles to enjoy!